bcnmy/docs/docs/FAQ.md

 Yes, Biconomy's bundler seamlessly integrates with other smart account providers.
 As long as the user operation remains valid and complies with ERC 4337 specifications, the integration is possible.

 **Which ERC20 tokens are supported by the biconomy paymaster?
-How to add support for a custom ERC20 token?**
+How can I add support for a custom ERC20 token?**

-you can check out the list of supported networks under [paymaster](/Paymaster/supportedNetworks) and [bundler](/Bundler/supportedNetworks) section. you can reach out to us here for custom token requirement.
+You can check out the list of supported networks under the [paymaster](/Paymaster/supportedNetworks) and [bundler](/Bundler/supportedNetworks) sections.
+You can reach out to us here for custom token requirements.

 **How can I use any custom paymaster?**